gim913/pandemos/README.md

  * add some dumb inventory (for all entities, reason is there will be enemies with non-empty inventory),
  * generate lot of items as elements (really super dumb, polishing will come much later)
  * let the player pick up items

+### Week 6

+Due to lack of time, I'm a bit behind.

+Still want to do bit more around Part 8 and Part 9 of tutorial.

+Need to modify keyboard handling but can postpone it till later